Espresso-Aficionados/website/recommendations/midrange-machines.md

 - Temperature stability is excellent because of PID controlled boilers and PID controlled group head heater.
 - Hot water is dispensed from the brew boiler, so adding flow control via simple modifications ("Slayer mod" or "GS/3 mod") is possible.
 - UI is very good and easy to use.
-- Quick heatup time (around 10 minutes from cold to ready).
+- Quick heatup time (around 10 minutes from cold to ready on 120V).
 - The pressure gauge reads from near the group, and is pretty accurate to actual in-group conditions.
 - Programmable preinfusion done via TRIAC control of the pump.
 - Common to find used for well under new price - not uncommon to find them between $750-1000 US.